famousj/the-little-hooner/hooner.md

   kind of interactive version where it doesn't give the answer until you hit the spacebar or something.

 - Make a chapter describing the aura type system.
-We might, in chapter 1, mention that most of the atoms discussed here are "cords".
+Or add this to chapter 1, although that's already lengthy.
+We might, in chapter 1, mention that most of the atoms discussed here are "cords" or "terms".

-- Instead of cords, use symbols.
+- Instead of cords, use terms.
 (This will basically involve redoing every bit of code in here, but do it anyway.)

 - Introduce tree addressing at some point.
 Possibly a new, original chapter, since Scheme doesn't have anything like that.

-- At some point (possibly in chapter 1) I should introduce the `:~` rune and discuss that this is a way to construct a null-terminated list.
+- At some point I might introduce the `:~` rune and discuss that this is a way to construct a null-terminated list.

-- Change "The Law of Null?" so it comes after 'dottis', then introduce `?~`

 - In re: The Law of Null?, Hoon doesn't exactly have a function `null?`.
-  What it does have is `?~`, but this has a built in if-then-else structure, so I'll introduce that later.
+  What it does have is `?~`, but this has a built in if-then-else structure.
+We get into the if-then-else in chapter 2.
+In chapter 4, we start using numbers, so it'll be important to distinguish between 0 and ~, so introduce it then.

-- TLS uses a scaled-down superset of Scheme.
-I'm kind of doing the same thing here with Hoon, but need to be a bit more transparent about what you can and can't do in Hoon.

-- Do we want section headers?

 - Gently introduce types in terms of `~`.
 Then `?=`, to do a type check, then `?~` to test if something is null.
 (Possibly skip step 2 here).

+- TLS uses a scaled-down superset of Scheme.
+I'm kind of doing the same thing here with Hoon, but need to be a bit more transparent about what you can and can't do in Hoon.

 - Introduce the term "gate" and "trap" for functions?
 Maybe in the future.

-- Add instructions for unbinding to the introduction

-- Introduce cord and number types of atoms

 - For |- use %= to show what's actually happening, i.e. we are calling the function `$` with changes (running style).